jht1493/ICM-2020-Code/weeks/01_intro.md

 Open this sketch in a separate window so that you can play it and read this page at the same time.
 [sketch - 1.2 draw_shapes_ui](https://editor.p5js.org/jht1493/sketches/DGQoBYV9x)

-- added functions create_ui and update_ui
+- added function create_ui and function update_ui
 - uses code from previous sketch to display mouse location and canvas color